Giolito earns 11th victory as White Sox beat Twins 4-3

 Twins: Odorizzi (10-3, 2.73 ERA) starts Tuesday’s series opener at Oakland.
 He has allowed 11 runs in his last 15 1/3 innings.
 RHP Daniel Mengden (2-1, 4.03) starts for the A’s.

-White Sox: RHP Reynaldo López (4-7, 6.12) starts Tuesday’s series opener against Detroit and LHP Matthew Boyd (5-6, 3.72).
-López is 1-3 with a 7.61 ERA in his last seven starts.
+White Sox: RHP Reynaldo Lopez (4-7, 6.12) starts Tuesday’s series opener against Detroit and LHP Matthew Boyd (5-6, 3.72).
+Lopez is 1-3 with a 7.61 ERA in his last seven starts.

 —